apes-soft/OMM_Amoeba_Scripts/README.md

 BUGS
 ====

-Only amoebapro2018 (and earlier) force fields are currently offered in OpenMM.
+Only amoeba2018 (and earlier) force fields are currently offered in OpenMM.

-These scripts appear to work with OpenMM as of January, 2021.
+These scripts appear to work with OpenMM as of July, 2023.
 But they are not associated with that project, and may not track changes with OpenMM.
 Users should be sure to compare short simulations with those you get from Tinker, gem.pmemd (part of AmberTools) or other programs to verify accuracy.